-Update 27/3/2020: hydroxychloroquine, a drug that is vital in treating lupus, is also running low as unproven claims it can cure COVID-19 have sparked increased demand.
-India – where the drug is manufactured – has stopped all exports of it in order to protect its own supplies, but the ban has since been relaxed.
+Hydroxychloroquine, a drug that is vital in treating lupus, is also running low as unproven claims it can cure COVID-19 have sparked increased demand.
+India – where the drug is manufactured – temporarily stopped all exports of it in order to protect its own supplies, but the ban has since been relaxed.

 Will prices go up?

 In the case of paracetamol, drug wholesalers have passed on increased costs to high street retailers and pharmacies, but bigger chains can usually absorb these costs.
 Boots told us: ‘Customers can be reassured that the cost of their regular brands, including Boots own-brand Paracetamol, has not and will not go up.’